lmielke/102_chess_game/README.md

 # 102_chess_game
-## This Notebook is for documentation only.
-You should not run the code directly.
-To use auto install, use readme_setup.py as specified below.
+##To use auto install, use readme_setup.py as specified below.

 # 1. What am I

-This is a simple django chess game template with some pre implemented features such as:
+This is a simple django template with some pre implemented features such as:
-- chess game using django rest frame work and simple jquery ajax call
+- online chess game which uses django rest framework and a simple jquery ajax call to update the board
+- min/max player with tensorflow eval model (i used a simple sequential conv net to eval the board state)
+- move player by drag/drop (currently not working on mobile because I dont use tuch events)
 - user signup, email confirmation,
 - user logon, password create/change
 - user authorization middleware